John Geddes (bishop): Bishop

-Even Scottish national poet Robert Burns befriended Geddes during the winter of 1786–1787, after they were introduced at the Edinburgh home of Lord Monboddo.
+Scottish national poet Robert Burns befriended Geddes during the winter of 1786–1787, after they were introduced at the Edinburgh home of Lord Monboddo.
 According to surviving documents, Geddes thought Burns, "A Man of Uncommon Genius", while Burns always began his letters to Geddes with the words, "Venerable Father."
-The poet even gave the Bishop the personalized first edition of Poems, Chiefly in the Scottish Dialect now known as The Geddes Burns.
+The poet even gave the bishop the personalized first edition of Poems, Chiefly in the Scottish Dialect now known as The Geddes Burns.
 In a subtle allusion to his poems Holy Willie's Prayer, Address to the Devil, and other similar ones, Burns wrote to another correspondent, "I have outraged that gloomy, fiery Presbyterianism enough already, though I don't spit in her lugubrious face by telling her that the first [that is, finest] cleric character I ever saw was a Roman Catholick - a Popish bishop, Geddes."

 According to historian Mark Goldie, it is documented by Geddes' still extant diary for the year 1790 that he reported "his sociable doings to Hay", who, "was somewhat disapproving of so much fraternizing with heretics.
 Geddes justified himself by stressing it would 'secure us from future storms'."

 In December 1790, Geddes wrote to Hay, who felt an intense hatred for the anti-religious laws of the First French Republic, that Burke's Reflections of the Revolution in France was selling very well in Edinburgh and predicted the same book, "will do much good in the present crisis".
 In April 1791, after reading the same book for himself, Geddes wrote to Hay that he thought Burke's writing, "too declamatory", but in substance, "very just."

 Death and legacy

 The grave of Bishop Grant and Bishop John Geddes, Snow Kirk.

 Although he lived to see his efforts bear fruit in the Roman Catholic Relief Act 1791 and the Roman Catholic Relief Act 1793, declining in health and unable to offer the Mass, Geddes resigned the coadjutorship of the Lowland District on 26 October 1797.
 He died at Aberdeen on 11 February 1799, aged 63, and lies buried in the same grave with Bishop James Grant in the ruins of the Snow Kirk in Old Aberdeen.

-Bishop John Geddes’ original volume, now known as The Geddes Burns, complete with a letter in the poets own hand and other handwritten work of Robert Burns, now resides at the Henry E. Huntington Library, Art Museum, and Botanical Gardens in San Marino, California.
+John Geddes’ original volume, now known as The Geddes Burns, complete with a letter in the poets own hand and other handwritten work of Robert Burns, now resides at the Henry E. Huntington Library, Art Museum, and Botanical Gardens in San Marino, California.